mikro-orm/mikro-orm/docs/versioned_docs/version-6.1/identity-map.md

 Middlewares are executed only for regular HTTP request handlers, what if you need a request scoped method outside that?
 One example of that is queue handlers or scheduled tasks (e.g. CRON jobs).

 In those cases, you can use the `@CreateRequestContext()` decorator.
 It requires you to first inject the `MikroORM` instance (or an `EntityManager` or some `EntityRepository`) to current context, it will be then used to create a new context for us.
-Under the hood, the decorator will register the new request context for our method and execute it inside it (vi `RequestContext.create()`).
+Under the hood, the decorator will register the new request context for our method and execute it inside the method (via `RequestContext.create()`).

 > `@CreateRequestContext()` should be used only on the top level methods.
 It should not be nested - a method decorated with it should not call another method that is also decorated with it.